 I loved doing this Butterfly Subway Sign.
 This subway sign is a twist on the usual.
 This project uses graphics along with words.
 I used the HTVRontvinyl that they sent me and will review the product at the same time.
-You could win $200 worth of products from HTVRontvinyl.
-See how at here
+They even list Cricut projects

 But what is a Subway Sign?
 It is done the same way as a messy canvas in that you apply vinyl to canvas.
 See that project here.
 But instead of painting over it and removing the vinyl, you just stop after applying the vinyl.